Skip to main content

 Meditation

 Gentle consolidation.
-Decays low-importance memories, resolves duplicates, strengthens associations between related memories, and re-evaluates importance scores.
-Extracts anxiety patterns and unresolved tensions for insight.
+Resolves duplicates, strengthens associations between related memories, and re-evaluates importance scores.

 Best for: Regular maintenance.
 Run weekly to keep memories tidy without aggressive changes.